Java String Interpolation Performance Study

 2021-04-10tl;dr In Java,

-should be used for string interpolation to reduce performance impact, and concatenating string with+
+String.replaceshould be used for string interpolation to reduce performance impact, and concatenating string with+is performant as well.

 Benchmarking